rndusr/torf-cli/doc/manpage.md

 # EXCLUDING FILES

-The **--exclude** option takes a pattern that is matched against file names in _PATH_.
-Any matching files are not included in the torrent.
-Empty directories are not included because the torrent file format only supports files.
+The **--exclude** option takes a pattern that is matched against each file path beneath _PATH_.
+Files that match are not included in the torrent.
+Matching is case-insensitive.

+Each file path starts with the basename of _PATH_, e.g. if _PATH_ is "/home/foo/bar", each file path starts with "bar/".

+A file path matches if any of its directories or its file name match, e.g. the pattern "foo" matches the paths "foo/bar/baz", "bar/foo/baz" and "bar/baz/foo".

+A pattern must describe the full directory or file name, e.g. the pattern "bar" does not match the path "foo/barr", but the patterns "bar?" and "bar*" match.

+Empty directories and empty files are automatically excluded.

-Patterns use these special characters:
+Patterns support these wildcard characters:

 | | |
 | -----: | :------------------------------- |